Lew Perkins: Kansas

-In 2008, TIME magazine named Perkins one of the top-35 sports executives in the world, the only collegiate executive to make the list.
+In 2008, Time magazine named Perkins one of the top-35 sports executives in the world, the only collegiate executive to make the list.

 However, Perkins' time at KU concluded with scandal.
 In March 2010, KU announced that it was conducting an internal investigation into the Athletics Department ticket office.
 A separate investigation by the FBI and IRS ultimately resulted in federal charges against five employees of the Athletics Department and one consultant, alleging that they had stolen more than $2 million of KU tickets to be illegally resold during Perkins' tenure.
 Perkins was not implicated in the scheme, but many of the five employees charged with crimes were hired or promoted to their positions by Perkins.
 By February 2011, all five employees pleaded guilty to the charges.
 Separately, in May 2010, Perkins was accused by a former Athletic Department employee of personally accepting exercise equipment in exchange for giving premium basketball tickets.
 As a result, Perkins was eventually fined by the State of Kansas Ethics Commission for violating rules against accepting gifts.

 On June 10, 2010, Perkins announced that he would retire after the 2010–11 school year, effective September 4, 2011.
 However, Perkins soon accelerated this schedule, and one year early, on September 7, 2010, he announced his retirement would be effective immediately.
 KU Chancellor Bernadette Gray-Little named Associate Athletics Director Sean Lester as interim director for Kansas athletics.
 Despite the early retirement, KU agreed to pay Perkins the full $2 million salary he would have earned if he had stayed through September 2011, including a $600,000 retention bonus that he would have earned for working at KU through June 2011.

+Death

+Perkins died in Lawrence, Kansas, on July 18, 2023, at the age of 78.